jelaniwilliams27/simple/djpg03test.md

 * Every reputable API should be accompanied by a Readme file that describes the API's purpose, how to use it, licensing details, credits, and and other information.has a base URL and endpoints that define what data you can access.

 * The documentation describes:
 		- Available data (e.g. reports, quantifiable details)
 		- Parameters (e.g. location, date range)
 		- API Key Requirements (e.g. fully open, require registration)
-- Sample Documentation: <a href="https://www.census.gov/data/developers/guidance/api-user-guide.html>Census%20API%20docs</a>

 ### Step 2 - Request an API Key (if required)

 * Some APIs require a sign up to obtain a free key designed to identify the user, prevents abuse, and tracks usage limits.